“University Social Responsibility in Asia”

 Manuscript Submission Guidelines

 We invite submissions of full manuscripts in English by Tuesday, April 30, 2019.
-Submissions should be prepared in accordance with the MUJ Article Submission and Editorial Guidelines and should be no more than 7,000 words (exclusive of tables, references, etc.).
+Submissions should be prepared in accordance with MUJ’s instruction for authors and should be no more than 7,000 words (exclusive of tables, references, etc.).
 Preference is given to those manuscripts that demonstrate innovation and impact and include perspectives across multiple institutions.

 This issue is scheduled for publication in August 2019.